5OO/exchange-rate-portal/README.md

 ### Configuration

 - The application properties can be configured in `src/main/resources/application.properties`.
-Make sure that appropriate location for H2 file DB is specified in `spring.datasource.url` .
-Apache Tomcat WebServer is initialized to run on port 8080 (http)
+Make sure that appropriate url is specified for H2 file DB in `spring.datasource.url` to ensure database functioning.
+- Apache Tomcat WebServer is initialized to run on port 8080 (http).
 - The Quartz job for fetching exchange rates is configured from `src/main/resources/quartz.properties` to run daily at a specified time.
-- H2 default DB credentials are Username: sa (default), Password: (empty by default)
+- H2 default DB credentials are Username: sa (default), Password: (empty by default).
 - H2 Console  is available for database management and query execution during development:

-    URL: http://localhost:8080/h2 Ensure the JDBC URL matches the path configured in application.properties.
+    console URL: http://localhost:8080/h2 Ensure the JDBC URL matches the path configured in `application.properties`.